ledgersmb/pkg-ledgersmb-1.x/README.md

  >     a serious security issue, and as such LedgerSMB doesn't support it.
  >     Instead, if you need to start LedgerSMB from a root process, drop
  >     privileges to a user that doesn't have write access to the LedgerSMB Directories first.
- >     Most daemonising mechanisims (eg: systemd) provide a mechanism to do this.
+ >     Most daemonising mechanisms (eg: systemd) provide a mechanism to do this.
  >     Do not use the starman --user= mechanism, it currently drops privileges too late.

 ```bash